 One of the organizations we support, Hepzibah House, was recently interviewed on Channel 5 news.
 I have known founder, Becky Dymond for over 15 years.
 I am posting this interview because it gives a clearer understanding of what is actually happening in OUR local communities.

-Blooming Bean is passionate about our cause to help advocate and fight child trafficking in the United States by financially supporting organizations, like Hepzibah House and There's Hope for me, which are making a REAL difference to rescue, bring healing and restore survivors so they can Bloom into WHO they were truly meant to be.
+Blooming Bean is passionate about our cause to help advocate and fight child trafficking in the United States by financially supporting organizations, like Hepzibah House and Grace Place School, which are making a REAL difference to rescue, bring healing and restore survivors so they can Bloom into WHO they were truly meant to be.
 We roast for you, our customer, with them in mind.

 Got a call from a customer this morning.
 She remarked that she did not see the oil rise from our beans like she normally sees in "XYZ" Company's beans.
 Emphatically I commented., "You shouldn't".
 She was a bit shocked because she thought it was the "sign" for dark bold delicious coffee.
 Breaking it to her gently, I said, if you see oil rising that is THE SIGN that they are ruined, over-roasted AND just plan bad coffee.